Yaupon holly (Ilex vomitoria) by Eleanor Dietrich

 Yaupon holly tea has been consumed for many centuries.
-For purification ceremonies, Native Americans brewed a strong “black drink” (as it was known by early settlers) that was thought to induce vomiting (hence the specific epithet vomitoria).
+Native Americans brewed a strong “black drink” (as it was known by early settlers) from its leaves.
 Confederate soldiers used the tea as a substitute for coffee.
 In recent years, Yaupon holly tea has seen a revival and is now available commercially.
-The plant contains more caffeine than coffee or green tea, and is the only native North American species to contain caffeine.
+The plant is the only native North America species to contain caffeine.
 The leaves and stems may be used fresh, dried or roasted.

 Family: Aquifoliaceae (Holly family)

 Native range: Panhandle, peninsula south to Brevard, Highlands and Sarasota counties